-As temperatures drop, a very important liquid is at work in your car to help keep it running.
+As temperatures drop or soar, a very important liquid is at work in your car to help keep it running at the right temperature.
 Known traditionally as “antifreeze” and sometimes thought of as “coolant,” this fluid runs in a circular pattern under the hood to maintain the temperature for key components, especially the engine.
-Without coolant, your car would stop running.
-Moreover, your engine might overheat and crack, so here’s how engine coolant protects your engine.
+Without coolant, your car would overheat and stop running.
+Moreover, your engine might get so hot that the engine block could crack or a head gasket might blow, so here’s how engine coolant protects your engine.

-Antifreeze is found in your car’s radiator and is typically refilled by pouring it into a separate reservoir connected to the radiator.
+Antifreeze is found in your car’s radiator and on newer vehicles is typically refilled by pouring it into a separate reservoir connected to the radiator.
 This is necessary because directly pouring it into the radiator can be dangerous and might result in burns if the engine hasn’t cooled.
+Older vehicles were typically filled by pouring coolant directly into the radiator itself.
 The liquid travels in a circular pattern out from the radiator and is driven by the water pump.

 Next, the fluid enters the engine where it removes combustion-generated heat, then it moves through the heater core, the unit that supplies heat to the vehicle’s cabin.
-Finally, the coolant returns to the radiator where the heat is jettisoned.
-The cycle repeats itself as long as the engine is running.
+Finally, the coolant returns to the radiator where the heat is jettisoned into the surrounding air.
+The cycle repeats itself as long as the engine is running or the water pump is activated.

 Under typical ambient conditions, water mixed with corrosion inhibitors would be sufficient to cool the engine and supply heat to the cabin.
 But it’s in extreme weather conditions where another agent is required to get the work done.
 Water alone cannot stop a car from freezing or an engine from boiling over.
 Today’s formula for antifreeze will keep cars from overheating, and this is why it has become interchangeable with the term “coolant.”

 What the corrosion inhibitor ingredients that prevent the metal parts from rusting can wear out, and this effects the water pump and engine block.
+The coolant can also pick up debris and contaminants over time.
 Fortunately, spent coolant is easily identified visually — a rusty or brown color indicates that the system must be flushed and the coolant replaced.
+Old coolant should be collected and disposed of properly, as it is poisonous and deadly to animals that may drink it due to the sweet taste.

 Replacing or Adding Antifreeze